 It’s no secret that the digital transformation has affected many things, including banking.
 As transactions and payments have shifted to the digital space, many are worried about the impact it will have on ATMs.
-However, statistics show that ATMs are still making a positive impact and serving the needs of consumers.
+However, ATM statistics show that they are still making a positive impact and serving the needs of consumers.

 Since the world’s first ATM was invented in 1967, the machines have evolved with the times and are still going strong.
 With more technological advances ahead of us, it’s good to know where ATMs are heading and how consumers feel about them in a day and age where cash is used less and less.